10 Ways for Dentists to Improve Their Google Local Search Rankings

 - ALT text for images

 You should also make efforts to include location keywords in your anchor text throughout your website.
-Anchor text are the words associated with inbound links.
+Anchor text is the words associated with inbound links.

 Instead of creating anchor text that says "click here," you can change it to say "learn more about West Seattle Dental here," for example.